nsomavarapu/Summarizer/README.md

 # Summarizer
 Attempt at an article summarizer, contains both a naive summarizer and (almost) a lex-rank implementation.
-Still need to work on atricle scraping and extraction.
+Still need to work on article scraping and extraction.